 From time to time, you may have a concern, a suggestion or a complaint.
-It is important for us as a school to hear and understand these matters to so staff can address your concerns and improve what we do and how we behave.
+It is important for us as a school to hear and understand these matters so Staff can address your concerns and improve what we do and how we behave.
 We will do our best to remedy problems promptly and deal with each matter fairly.

-Where possible, you should raise your concern or make your suggestion to your form teacher/tutor.
-However, if the complaint is about these people, then it can be made by speaking to or writing to the relevant Head of School.
+Where possible, you should raise your concern or make your suggestion to your teacher/Year Level Coordinator.
+However, if the complaint is about them, then it can be made by writing to the relevant Head of School.
 Initially your concern will be handled in confidence, although sometimes the member of staff to whom you speak, as the responsible adult, will need to tell someone else about the issue.
 If that is necessary, you will be informed before any confidential information is passed on.